AutoRabitOrg/knowledgebase/product-guides/vault/configuring-vault/registering-salesforce-org/unique-identifier-uid.md

 # Unique Identifier (UID)

-### What is a Unique Identifier (UID) in Vault? <a href="#what-is-a-unique-identifier-uid-in-vault" id="what-is-a-unique-identifier-uid-in-vault"></a>
+## What is a Unique Identifier (UID) in Vault? <a href="#what-is-a-unique-identifier-uid-in-vault" id="what-is-a-unique-identifier-uid-in-vault"></a>

-A unique identifier (UID) is an identifier that marks that particular record as unique from every other record.
-It allows the record to be referenced in Vault without confusion or unintentional overwriting from other records.
+A Unique Identifier (UID) is a field that distinguishes one record from all others in Vault.
+It enables Vault to accurately reference, map, and synchronize individual records between Salesforce Orgs—preventing confusion or accidental duplication during operations.

-### Why UID is necessary for each record? <a href="#why-uid-is-necessary-for-each-record" id="why-uid-is-necessary-for-each-record"></a>
+## Why UID is Necessary for Each Record <a href="#why-uid-is-necessary-for-each-record" id="why-uid-is-necessary-for-each-record"></a>

-With the current implementation of Vault, when records are already available in a sandbox after the refresh, Vault doesn't have a way to identify the records in the destination since the mapping between source and destination records won't be available with Vault to uniquely identify the records in the destination.
+Vault cannot inherently track records between source and destination orgs—especially post-sandbox refresh—since the internal record mapping is not preserved.
+A UID allows Vault to identify and match records between environments, ensuring continuity and preventing record duplication during replication or restoration.

-### What problem we are solving here? <a href="#what-problem-we-are-solving-here" id="what-problem-we-are-solving-here"></a>
+## What Problem Are We Solving? <a href="#what-problem-we-are-solving-here" id="what-problem-we-are-solving-here"></a>

-With this feature, the user can configure a unique identifier for each object in the Salesforce org.
-We will be able to replicate the data between orgs by uniquely identifying similar records between the orgs, thereby avoiding the recreation of duplicate records in the destination.
+This feature enables configuration of unique identifiers per object in Salesforce, facilitating:

+- Accurate data replication across Orgs.
+- Avoidance of duplicate record creation.
+- Preservation of object relationships across environments.

-### Configuring Unique Identifier <a href="#configuring-unique-identifier" id="configuring-unique-identifier"></a>
+## Configuring Unique Identifier <a href="#configuring-unique-identifier" id="configuring-unique-identifier"></a>

-#### Mapping unique id for a specific object <a href="#mapping-unique-id-for-a-specific-object" id="mapping-unique-id-for-a-specific-object"></a>
+### Mapping Unique ID for a Specific Object <a href="#mapping-unique-id-for-a-specific-object" id="mapping-unique-id-for-a-specific-object"></a>

-1. In the **Vault** application, go to **Setup** and choose your Salesforce Org.
+1. In **Vault**, navigate to **Setup**, then select your **Salesforce Org**.
-2. Go to the **Unique Identifiers** tab.
-This will show all the objects and their unique identifiers on the screen.
+2. Go to the **Unique Identifiers** tab to view all objects and existing UID mappings.
-3. Click on the **Map** button beside the object to show all the fields of the object in your Salesforce Org along with their type, and the unique fields.
+3. Click **Map** next to the desired object.
+This will display all fields available in that object, including field types and UID eligibility.
-4. Select the fields required and click on **Save**.
-You will redirect to the previous screen to show the fields selected by the user mapped and populated beside the corresponding object.
+4. Select the appropriate field(s) as the unique identifier(s).
+5. Click **Save**.
+The screen will update with your selection mapped next to the corresponding object.

-#### Auto-Mapping unique ids for a specific object <a href="#automapping-unique-ids-for-a-specific-object" id="automapping-unique-ids-for-a-specific-object"></a>
+### Auto-Mapping Unique IDs for Specific Objects <a href="#automapping-unique-ids-for-a-specific-object" id="automapping-unique-ids-for-a-specific-object"></a>

-1. In the **Unique Identifiers** screen, click on the **Auto-Map** button.
+1. From the **Unique Identifiers** tab, click **Auto-Map**.
-2. Vault will fetch the info of the fields that are unique in Salesforce but not auto-increment to map automatically with all the objects in the org.
-3. This is time-taking process, the user will be notified once the auto-map process is done.
+2. Vault will scan and auto-select non-auto-increment unique fields across all objects.
+3. This may take some time; Vault notifies the user upon completion.

-#### Cloning same config to multiple orgs <a href="#cloning-same-config-to-multiple-orgs" id="cloning-same-config-to-multiple-orgs"></a>
+### Cloning the Same UID Config to Multiple Orgs <a href="#cloning-same-config-to-multiple-orgs" id="cloning-same-config-to-multiple-orgs"></a>

-1. In the **Unique Identifiers** screen, click on the **Clone to another Org** button.
+1. In the **Unique Identifiers** tab, click **Clone to Another Org**.
-2. This will show a popup with the Salesforce Org registered in Vault in dropdown with at least one object mapped.
+2. A dropdown will display all Salesforce Orgs registered in Vault that have at least one UID mapping configured.
-3. Click on **Clone**.
+3. Select the destination Org and click **Clone**.
-4. This will check for the availability of the same objects and fields in the new org and perform the same mappings as the source.
+4. Vault will check for the presence of identical objects and fields in the target Org and replicate the UID mappings.